DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/system-overview/interface/interface.rst

 Getting Started Page
 ---------------------------

-After openning the software, the welcome page will be displayed.
+After opening the software, the welcome page will be displayed.

 .. image:: Images/main_page.png
    :align: center